janpstrunn/pass-rofi/README.md

 ## Features

 - Create, copy and delete passwords
-- Create, copy, delete and edit OTP keys
+- Create, copy, delete and edit OTP keys using nano
-- Create and edit recovery keys
+- Create, delete and edit recovery keys using nano
 - Open and close a `tomb`
+- Customize master password and PIN dialog tool

 ## Requirements